Hagrid's Magical Creatures Motorbike Adventure: History

-Construction for Hagrid's Magical Creatures Motorbike Adventure began early January 2018, after land clearing was completed on the site that Dueling Dragons occupied previously.
+Construction for Hagrid's Magical Creatures Motorbike Adventure began early January 2018, after land clearing was completed on the site that Dragon Challenge occupied previously.
 According to Alan Gilmore, art director of the Potter films and The Wizarding World of Harry Potter, over a thousand trees were planted to create the woodland that would set the theme of the Forbidden Forest.

 The vertical spike began to rise in May 2018 and was completed a few weeks later.
 By August 2018, the castle structure was being built, while portions of the track were covered in white plastic wrap.
 In October 2018, the structure for Hagrid's Hut was being swiftly constructed, several trees were then planted in the surrounding area and later on, the track layout was completed.
 On December 17, 2018, the first 7-car train, which was completely covered, was installed on the track in anticipation of the testing phase.

 On February 21, 2019, Universal Orlando announced more details about the coaster, including the name, Hagrid's Magical Creatures Motorbike Adventure, the ride vehicle design and an opening date for June 13, 2019.
 Ride testing began shortly after, on February 26, 2019.
 The Fluffy animatronic was completed early April 2019, around the same time final touches were made to the ride.
 It was confirmed that over twenty 13-inch cornish pixies would be found throughout the experience.
 Then, the unicorn animatronics were installed the following month.
-The attraction is one of the only coasters in the United States to feature a free-fall vertical drop.
+The attraction cost an estimated $300 million to construct and is one of the only coasters in the United States to feature a free-fall vertical drop.